geebioso/VDGLM/README.md

     * `stats`: functions for computing statistics
     * `batchmode`: functions for fitting models in batch mode
     * `utils`: utility functions
-    * `HPC_scripts`: scripts for running jobs on the HPC
+    * `HPC_scripts`: scripts for running jobs on the HPC (these must be located on the HPC)

+I would recommend running code on a desktop machine to save the hassle of sending code to and from the HPC and compiling MATLAB code.

 **Important**: you will have to make several changes to get this code to run on your machine.
 You will have to edit the file `set_analysis_options.m` to set the paths to the data and the design files.

-The key analysis files are:
+The key files for running the analysis on your own machine are:

+`batchmode/run_subjects_in_parallel.m`: This function is used to set up and run all the analyses you would like to run.
+There are options provided in the function for running the null hypothesis test or a comparison between the VDGLM and GLM on HCP data.

-`batchmode/analyzedata_batch_v2.m`: This is the main function for analyzing a batch of subjects and the compiled version of this function is called when we submit a job to the HPC.
+`batchmode/analyzedata_batch.m`: This is the main function for analyzing a batch of subjects and the compiled version of this function is called when we submit a job to the HPC.
 This funciton performs parameter analysis and computes out-of-sample log likelihood, model predictions, and BIC.

-`batchmode/set_analysis_options_v2.m`: This file sets analysis parameters and is called by `analyzedata_batch_v2.m`.
+`batchmode/set_analysis_options.m`: This file sets analysis parameters and is called by `analyzedata_batch.m`.
 Edit this function to specify the paths to the data and the design matrices.
 The function takes an analysis number as a parameter and returns the options for analysis.
 Some important options that are set are all data and output file paths, the models to run, whether to